Subramaniya Siva

-Subramaniya Siva (Tamil: சுப்பிரமணிய சிவா) (4 October 1884 – 23 July 1925) was an Indian freedom fighter, writer and pure Tamil movement activist during the Indian independence movement.
+Subramaniya Siva (4 October 1884 – 23 July 1925) was an Indian freedom fighter, writer and pure Tamil movement activist during the Indian independence movement.

 Life

-Subramaniya Siva was born in a Brahmin Iyer family to Veersaiva Iyer at Vatlagundu near Dindigul in erstwhile Madurai district of Madras presidency.
+Subramaniya Siva was born in a Tamil Brahmin Iyer family at Batlagundu near Dindigul in erstwhile Madurai district of Madras presidency.
 He was born to Rajam Iyer.
 He joined the Indian freedom movement in 1908.